How Often Do Women Masturbat? | Explore the Truth

 Physical Health Benefits

-Engaging in regular masturbation has several physical health benefits:
+Engaging in regular masturbation may have several physical health benefits:

-• Improved Sexual Function: Regularly exploring one’s body helps improve sexual responsiveness and can enhance overall sexual experiences with partners.
+• Improved Sexual Awareness: Exploring one’s body can help improve sexual responsiveness and may enhance overall sexual experiences with partners.

-• Menstrual Relief: Some studies suggest that orgasms can help alleviate menstrual cramps by relaxing pelvic muscles.
+• Menstrual Relief for Some Women: Some women report that orgasm helps ease menstrual discomfort by relaxing pelvic muscles.

 Mental Health Advantages